Zolmitriptan is indicated for the acute treatment of migraine with or without aura in adults.

 This leaflet summarizes the most important information about zolmitriptan.
 If you would like more information about zolmitriptan, talk to your doctor.
 You can ask your doctor or pharmacist for information on zolmitriptan that is written for healthcare professionals.

-What are the Ingredients in zolmitriptan orally disintegrating tablets?
+What are the Ingredients in zolmitriptan?

 Active ingredient: zolmitriptan

-*Other brands mentioned are trademarks of their respective owners.
+Other brands mentioned are trademarks of their respective owners.
 The makers of these brands are not affiliated with Alembic Pharmaceuticals Limited or its products.

-Zolmitriptan Orally Disintegrating Tablets, 2.5 mg (6 Tablets in Carton pack)
+Zolmitriptan Orally Disintegrating Tablets, USP 2.5 mg (6 Tablets in Carton pack)

 Zolmitriptan Orally Disintegrating Tablets 5 mg (3 Tablets in Carton pack)

 zolmitriptan tablet, orally disintegrating